ak01sito/ak01sito.github.io/_posts/2022-17-10-dont-forget-the-best-bits.md

 They wrote this in the first file I read!
 Ok, it had to be this.
 I was investigating the bit flipping attack for a while, and came across [this post](https://alicegg.tech/2019/06/23/aes-cbc.html): and I just saw it SO CLEARLY.
 So let’s explain it a bit.

 This attack works when we manage to get into our hands a ciphertext and its respective plaintext (Oh wait, we do!).
-Since the blocks have a specific length, we know in which block is the data we need/want to modify, and also which block of ciphertext will perform the _XOR_ operation on this data after its decryption.
-Using our challenge as example, we know that the data is on block C<sub>i+1</sub> (Since we can read it in P<sub>i+1</sub>), and we also know that C<sub>i</sub> will be XORed with it in order to reveal the plaintext P<sub>i+1</sub>.
+Since the blocks have a specific length, we know in which block the data we need/want to modify is, and also which block of ciphertext will perform the _XOR_ operation on this data after its decryption.
+Using our challenge as example, we know that the data is on block C<sub>i+1</sub> (since we can read it in P<sub>i+1</sub>), and we also know that C<sub>i</sub> will be XORed with it in order to reveal the plaintext P<sub>i+1</sub>.
 ![website](/images/reply-crypto200-clear-cipher.png)

 That means, that we can change some parts of a ciphertext block C<sub>i</sub>, and that will end affecting the result of the next plaintext block P<sub>i+1</sub>.